CRM and ERP: Understanding the Differences and Choosing the Right Solution

 • Document Management: Stores customer documentation in one place.

-• Campaign Management: Facilitates marketing campaigns and tracks campaign performance.
+• Campaign Management: Organizes and tracks marketing initiatives.

 Additionally, many CRM systems are eagerly taking advantage of today’s sophisticated artificial intelligence (AI) analytical tools that deliver deep insights businesses can use to make informed, customer-first decisions.